Georgian Jews in Israel: Ottoman period

 Beginning in 1863, groups of Jews began making aliyah, mostly for religious reasons.
 By 1916, 439 Georgian Jews lived in Mutasarrifate of Jerusalem, mostly in Jerusalem city near the Damascus Gate.
 Most Georgian Jews who made aliyah were poor and worked as freight-handlers in Jerusalem.

+In the course of the 1929 riots, a group of muslim Arabs stormed the Jewish neighborhood of Eshel Avraham in Jerusalem on 23 August.
+Many Jewish residents of the neighborhood were killed and countless buildings were set on fire.
+Georgian Jews accounted for around a third of the death toll in the entire city.
+The local Georgian synagogue burned down.

 Israeli period

 After the Six-Day War, huge numbers of Soviet Jews began protesting for the right to immigrate to Israel, and many applied for exit visas.
 Georgian Jews made up a large percentage of this number.
 They were among the first to begin protesting, and were among the most militant of campaigners.
 In August 1969, eighteen families wrote to the Human Rights Commission of the United Nations demanding permission to make aliyah.
 This was the first public insistence by Soviet Jews for immigration to Israel.
 The Israeli government and the Jewish world campaigned heavily on behalf of the plight of the Soviet Jewry.
 In July 1971, a group of Georgian Jews went on a hunger strike outside a Moscow post office.
 The determination of Soviet Jewish activists and international pressure led the Soviets to lessen their harsh anti-Jewish policies.
 During the 1970s, the Soviets permitted limited Jewish emigration to Israel, and about 30,000 Georgian Jews made aliyah, with thousands of others leaving for other countries.
 Approximately 17% of the Soviet Jewish population emigrated at this time.
 In 1979, the Jewish population in Georgia was 28,300 and, by 1989, it had decreased to 24,800.
 Thus, the community, which had numbered about 80,000 as recently as the 1970s, largely emigrated to Israel.